The Best vBulletin Hosting: Who's The Best For Your Site? [Updated: 2018]⚙ Filter Results

 Depending on your specific needs (and temperament), you may find that an Open Source bulletin board system is a better fit for your forum project.

 Another reason is support.
 If you are paying a company for a product, there is clearly someone to call or email when there is a problem.
-This isn’t usually the case with Open Source software.
+This isn't usually the case with free message board software.

 Economics might factor into this decision also, and not always in favor of free over paid.
 If you spend more time dealing with the complexities of managing an open source application, it may be less expensive overall to use the subscription-based service.